DataTalksClub/machine-learning-zoomcamp/.tmp/ml-trees-rollout-05-08.md

   legend remain crisp, with no face, camera tile, browser/Zoom chrome, cursor, watermark, output-text fragment, or black bar.
 Markdown reference resolves and `git diff --check` passes before commit.

+## 06 — random forest, screenshot 01

+- Source: `cohorts/2026/06-trees/images/06-random-forest-01-board-of-experts.jpg`.
+- Disposition: `replace` via built-in imagegen; this is a bounded conceptual ensemble diagram, not an exact code, UI, plot, or numeric-result source.
+- Crop coordinates: source `1024x724`; deterministic preparation crop `980x690+22+16` (`x=22, y=16, width=980, height=690`) removed only the
+  outer board edge before generation.
+- Invariants: preserve the top-to-bottom flow, arrows, `YES/NO`, `PROB OF DEFAULT`, the random-subset explanation, the five model outputs, the probabilities `0.6`, `0.7`, `0.3`, `0.7`, `0.65`, and the average formula `1/n Σ pᵢ`; no extra model or metric may be introduced.
+- Path: imagegen skill was available and read completely; built-in imagegen edit used the inspected crop as the reference.
+Final sibling `cohorts/2026/06-trees/images/06-random-forest-01-board-of-experts-imagegen.png`;
+  original JPG preserved.
+- Prompt/iteration: one structured `scientific-educational` generation with exact labels, values, relationships, and negative constraints.
+The accepted result replaces handwriting with crisp vector-like geometry and uses simple non-human model icons rather than faces.
+- QA: final `1496x1052` PNG inspected visually; all required labels, five probabilities, arrows, and average formula are readable.
+No face, camera tile, browser/Zoom chrome, cursor, watermark, or unrelated overlay remains.
+  Markdown reference resolves and `git diff --check` passes before commit.